Heated tobacco product: Pregnancy

-Pregnant women who wish to quit smoking but are unable to are left with few options.
-As nicotine replacement products are often ineffective for quitting smoking, pregnant women turn to alternatives such as HTPs.
-There is no information available on the potential impact of HTP emissions from mother to fetus as of 2018.
-The risk to the fetus from HTPs during pregnancy is hard to quantify; although the risk to the fetus is probably less than traditional smoking during pregnancy, the Committee on Toxicity recommends that expectant mothers completely stop smoking.
-Nicotine is harmful to the infant and the growing adolescent brain, is metabolised much faster while a woman is pregnant, easily passes through the placental barrier, and collects in breast milk.
-There is also growing evidence that nicotine exposure during pregnancy is linked to early birth, stillbirth, and abnormal brain growth.
-Nicotine may result in adverse effects to the neurological growth of the fetus.
+Pregnant women who wish to quit smoking but are unable to do so often have limited options.
+Because nicotine replacement products are often ineffective for smoking cessation during pregnancy, some pregnant women turn to HTPs as an alternative.
+As of 2018, no information was available on the potential impact of HTP emissions on the fetus.
+The risk to the fetus from HTP use during pregnancy is difficult to quantify; although it is likely lower than the risk from traditional cigarette smoking, the Committee on Toxicity recommends that expectant mothers stop smoking entirely.
+Nicotine is harmful to the infant and the developing adolescent brain.
+It is metabolised more rapidly during pregnancy, along with being able to cross the placental barrier and accumulating in breast milk.
+Evidence links nicotine exposure during pregnancy to premature birth, stillbirth, and abnormal brain development.
+Nicotine exposure may also adversely affect fetal neurological development.

-Nicotine can lead to vasoconstriction of uteroplacental vessels, which reduces the delivery of both nutrients and oxygen to the fetus.
-As a result, nutrition is re-distributed to prioritize vital organs, such as the heart and the brain, at the cost of less vital organs, such as the liver, kidneys, adrenal glands, and pancreas, which can lead to underdevelopment and functional disorders later in life.
-Animal research in regards to maternal nicotine exposure on rats showed a direct adverse impact on pancreas development by reducing endocrine pancreatic islet size and number, which was accompanied by a decrease in gene expression of specific transcription factors and blood glucose regulating hormones such as insulin and glucagon.
-Affected rats exhibited significant pancreatic dysfunction and glucose intolerance.
-Other animal studies have reported insulin resistance in adult offspring due to maternal nicotine exposure; in animal models, nicotine has also been shown to activate nicotinic acetylcholine receptors (nAChRs) in the brain, which regulate brain development.
-Nicotine exposure during the first trimester of pregnancy (2 mg/kg/d) leads to structural changes in the hippocampus and somatosensory cortex in rats.
+Nicotine can cause vasoconstriction of uteroplacental vessels, reducing the delivery of nutrients and oxygen to the fetus.
+This may redirect nutrients toward vital organs such as the heart and brain at the expense of other organs, potentially resulting in underdevelopment and functional disorders later in life.
+Animal studies of maternal nicotine exposure in rats have shown adverse effects on pancreatic development, including reduced endocrine pancreatic islet size and number, decreased expression of certain transcription factors, and reduced levels of hormones such as insulin and glucagon.
+Affected offspring displayed pancreatic dysfunction and glucose intolerance.
+Other animal studies have reported insulin resistance in adult offspring following maternal nicotine exposure.
+Nicotine has also been shown to activate nicotinic acetylcholine receptors (nAChRs) in the brain, which influence neural development.
+In rat models, first-trimester nicotine exposure (2 mg/kg/day) has been associated with structural changes in the hippocampus and somatosensory cortex.